UoMResearchIT/UoM_AQ_Data_Tools/README.md

 from the AURN metadata files.
 Bash scripts are provided for running these tools.

-## Obtaining and Processing DEFRA AURN Measurement Data
+## Obtaining and Processing AURN Air Quality Data

 (All scripts for processing DEFRA AURN data are in the `AURN_DATA_Download` directory)